Information for students

 Students with some level of background and/or competence in a language they intend to study are admitted to the language and culture subjects at a higher level to reflect their ability in that language.
 The level is determined after an assessment with an experienced language and culture academic staff member.
 These students are expected to improve their existing skills in speaking, comprehension, reading and writing.

 Students in the Bachelor of Arts in International Studies follow a specific language and culture program by enrolling in a series of subjects – four for undergraduates in an international studies combined degree.

 In exceptional circumstances students with advanced reading, writing, speaking and listening skills in a language may be exempted from further study in that language.
 Students in this position are encouraged to choose a secondary language from the UTS: International Studies language choices to make up the overall credit point requirements of the degree.
-Any amendments to an individual student's international studies program are subject to approval by the head of the School of International Studies.
+Any amendments to an individual student's international studies program are subject to approval by the Head of School.